Harold Barrowclough: Later life

 After he left the military, Barrowclough returned to his legal career.
 His law firm had suffered during the war years through a lack of manpower and the rebuilding of his practice occupied much of his time.
 In 1953, he moved to Wellington to take up an appointment as Chief Justice of New Zealand, and was awarded the Queen Elizabeth II Coronation Medal.
 The following year, he received an honorary doctorate in law from Otago.
 He also became a member of the Privy Council, was appointed a Knight Commander of the Order of St Michael and St George and was knighted by Queen Elizabeth II during her visit to New Zealand in 1954.
 While Chief Justice, he established the permanent Court of Appeal of New Zealand.
 After his retirement in January 1966, Barrowclough returned to Auckland where he died on 4 March 1972 at the age of 77.
+His cremation took place at Purewa Cemetery and Crematorium.
 He was survived by three children.
 His wife, Mary, who he had married in 1921, predeceased him in 1964.

 In his will Barrowclough left money to the University of Otago, to establish a scholarship for law students.
 In 2009, Palmerston North Boys' High School, Barrowclough's former school, implemented leadership and achievement programs named in his honour.